-20 Biggest Makeup Blunders That You Could Be Making
+20 Biggest Makeup Mistakes You Could Be Making

 Mistakes have the sole purpose of teaching us how to grow as individuals.
 We all had to start at the bottom and, through trial and error, make our own path!
 This pertains to applying makeup as well.